What are CD Accounts and How Do They Work?

 While most CD accounts will penalize you for withdrawing your funds before the term has ended, a no penalty CD typically allows you to withdraw funds after a specific period of time without paying the usual early withdrawal penalty, provided you meet certain conditions for early withdrawal.

-Different banks may require different conditions to be met in order to avoid an early withdrawal penalty, so make sure you understand the terms behind a no penalty CD before you deposit your funds.
+Different banks may have different conditions for avoiding an early withdrawal penalty, so make sure you understand the terms behind a no penalty CD before you deposit your funds.

-A step up CD offers the benefits of a typical CD account, but in addition, its APY will increase to a specific rate at fixed intervals throughout the CD’s term.
-This can be helpful if you want the benefits of predicatable rate increases during the CD term.
+A step up CD offers the benefits of a typical CD account, but in addition, the APY will increase to a specific rate at fixed intervals throughout the CD’s term.
+This can be helpful if you want the benefits of predetermined rate increases during the CD term.

 Fixed rate CD

-A fixed rate CD's APY will not change over the duration of the term.
-This can be helpful if you want specific interest earnings until the CD account reaches maturity.
+Sometimes called a traditional CD, A fixed rate CD's APY will not change over the duration of the term.
+This can be helpful if you want to earn a set interest rate until the CD account reaches maturity.

 When to use a CD account